seek4science/seek-documentation/tech/other-distributions.md

 please read the main [Install Guide](install)

-You will need first to install Fink and MacPorts, two package manager tools for Mac OS.
+You will need first to install Fink and MacPorts, two package manager tools for macOS.
 Most of the packages will be installed by Finks, while some will be installed by MacPorts Follow this link to install Fink: http://www.finkproject.org/download/index.php?phpLang=en and for MacPorts: https://www.macports.org/install.php